yashingle/The-Vending-Machine/README.md

-# the-vending-machine
+# The Vending Machine
-The user is asked to choose the initial credit ($5, $10, $20) and to choose if he/she wants to proceed or if they changed their mind and want to get the change;
+The user is asked to choose the initial credit ($5, $10, $20) and to choose if he/she wants to proceed or if they changed their mind and want to get the change
 If they want to continue: They are asked what drink they want: Coffee ($3) or Tea ($2).
 Next, the vending machine should check if the user has enough credit for selected drink.
 If Yes, display a success message and subtract the price of the drink from the total amount.